munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 second(line);
 ```

-We know that how we split the first statement has no affect on the second one.
+We know that how we split the first statement has no effect on the second one.
 So we run through the list of chunks and break them into shorter lists whenever
 we hit a hard split that isn't nested inside an expression.